swcarpentry/python-novice-gapminder/setup.md

 you did not use Anaconda, use the Python package manager pip (see the [Jupyter website][jupyter-install] for details.)

+### Mac OS X Users
-To start the notebook, open a terminal or git bash and type the command:
+To start the notebook, you will need to access the command line through Terminal or Git Bash.
+There are two ways to open Terminal on Mac:
+1) In your Applications folder, open Utilities and double-click on Terminal
+2) Press Command - spacebar to launch Spotlight and type "Terminal," then double-click the search result

+After you have launched Terminal, type the command:

 ~~~
 $ jupyter notebook